westermo/app-demo/README.md

 Available Demos
 ---------------

+The following table list each available application demo, with links to the README of each demo and quick-links to the latest build for each of the supported platforms.
+The same builds are also available directly from the Actions tab on the GitHub project.

 | **Description**   | **Coronet**           | **Dagger**           | **Zero**           |
 |-------------------|-----------------------|----------------------|--------------------|
 | [Backbone][]  App | [backbone-coronet][]  | [backbone-dagger][]  | [backbone-zero][]  |